EduardoBritoFigueiredo/secret-number-game-2/README.md

 ![snapshot of the game](/img/printscreen%20secret-number-game-2.png)

+Click [here](https://eduardobritofigueiredo.github.io/secret-number-game-2) to see a demo of the game working.

 ## GAME RULES

 * The game uses a responsive voice script to read the screen text with instructions during the game